-The District continues to be one of the highest performing school districts in the county and was recently recognized by the Learning Policy Institute of California as one of "California's Positive Outlier" Districts.
-Since the implementation of the Local Control Funding Formula, Fruitvale has reduced class sizes, added more elective options for 7th and 8th graders, increased counseling support, provided Summer School and After School Program opportunities for students, particularly the district's high needs students.
+The District continues to be one of the highest-performing school districts in the county.
+Fruitvale accolades include local, state, and national recognition.
+Since the implementation of the Local Control Funding Formula, Fruitvale has reduced class sizes, implemented a comprehensive reading instructional system, added more elective options for 7th and 8th graders, increased the Multi-tiered Systems of Support including increased mental health supports, and provided Summer School and After School Program opportunities for students, particularly the district's high needs students.
 During this time, all Fruitvale schools have been designated as California Distinguished schools and Fruitvale has received eight awards from the state for its efforts.
 Most recently, Fruitvale Junior High School received three awards amidst the pandemic 2020-21 school year including the Kern County Superintendent of Schools Innovative and Impactful School, the National Middle Grades School to Watch redesignation year 1, and FJH was the only school in Kern County to be recognized as a 2021 California Distinguished School for its success in Closing the Achievement Gap.
+Fruitvale continues to be recognized by the county and State for excellence.